XiaoLin1995/vue-fortune-wheel/README.md

           value: 'Blue\'s value', //* Prize value, return value after spinning
           bgColor: '#45ace9', // Background color (no need for this parameter when type is image)
           color: '#ffffff', // Font color (this parameter is not required when type is image)
-          probability: 30 //* Probability, up to 4 decimal places (the sum of the probabilities of all prizes },
+          probability: 30, //* Probability, up to 4 decimal places (the sum of the probabilities of all prizes
+          weight: 1 // Weight, if useWeight is true, the probability is calculated by weight, so probability is invalid },
         {
           id: 2,